 Get more toys that will distract him.
 You can try tennis balls, plushies, or rope toys.
 Give your pet dog some treats too in between its meals, so its mind won’t wander to your garden or lawn.
 If you want to combine the power of toys and teats to really divert your dog’s attention away from digging, get a treat-dispensing toy that it will surely adore!

-If your pet’s dog house is placed outside, make sure that it is a good habitat for them.
-See to it that it is under a shade as well as made of strong and thick materials that are just enough to maintain a balance atmosphere inside: not too hot and not too cold.
+If the dog house is placed outside, make sure that it’s certainly a good habitat for them.
+See to it that it’s under a shade as well as made of strong and thick materials that are just enough to maintain a balance atmosphere inside: not too hot and not too cold.
 This will indeed provide a comfortable environment for them to relax and sleep that they won’t need to dig to adjust in a temperature that they don’t fancy.

 If your dog won’t just stop digging, you may opt to use digging deterrents such as partially buried rocks in specific spots it always digs in, buried plastic chicken wire or netting under the soil, shrubs serving as borders, vinegar and other things that gives off an unfavorable smell, or a motion sensor sprinkler system.

 Look for signs of rats and other pests because sometimes, these preys are the reason why your pet dog is digging holes.
 Certainly, your pet can smell them.
 So if you already solve this pest problem, your dog won’t probably make a mess.

 As stated earlier, your pet may be having an anxiety attack or a panic attack that’s why they are digging.
 Most likely, this can be due to a shift in their environment that they are finding hard to cope to.
 A good example is you and your pet moving into a new area.